MaximeB5/Blackjack/README.md

 ----------------------------------------------------------------------------------------------------

 # TODO :

+  - PROGRAM :
+			-	Infinite loop at GameBoard::Play -> blocked in checkPlayers (I can only add or remove players but not play lmao)

   - CODE :

 			-	GameBoard::Play -> add in Step 1 after checkPlayers a check if players are ready or if they want to skip or leave